-Financial institutions partnering with fintechs has been added to your bookmarks.
+Financial institutions partnering with fintechs has been saved

 Financial institutions partnering with fintechs

 There’s a shake-out happening in the fintech world.

 A blog post by Jim Eckenrode, executive director, Deloitte Services LP.

 Change is coming to the fintech world.
 A recent Deloitte report found a slowdown in the pace of new start-up launches; from almost 720 new company formations in 2016 to just over 90 last year.
 But investor interest is not in decline.
 In fact, our report notes that private equity firms and others joined venture capital investors to drive total global investment in fintechs to an all-time high of $33 billion in 2017.
 We found similar evidence in the recent growth in the number of fintech acquisitions and initial public offerings.
 Our conclusion: There’s a shake-out happening in the fintech world.

 So what should readers do about the changes occurring within the fintech world?
 Fintech by the numbers included a call for incumbent financial institutions to reevaluate their strategy for partnering with these small—and not-so-small—technology firms once seen as competitors but now increasingly viewed as potential partners.
 We are finalizing a new report to find out exactly how these marriages are progressing.
 In speaking with fintech CEOs, leaders both of digital strategy and of innovation at various global financial institutions, and leaders of prominent technology incubators, we learned that many have moved past the honeymoon phase—and that each side has some work to do.